COURSE PACKAGES

 Available in 5 or 10 session blocks

-You have the taste and the drive - learn the skills necessary to pull all of those creative ideas out of your head and turn them into something the world can hear.
-From newcomers looking to start their journey to seasoned producers that want to take their craft to the next level, we are prepared to help you refine your sound and develop the Ableton Live chops necessary to elevate to that next level.
+You have the taste and the drive - now learn how to pull those creative ideas out of your head and turn them into something the world can hear.
+From newcomers looking to start their journey to seasoned producers that want to take their craft to the next level, we are prepared to help you refine your sound and develop the Ableton Live chops you need.

 Module 1: Understanding Ableton